 Policy: A cut score is established for the first examination forms developed according to a newly developed content outline resulting from an updated Practice Analysis [i.e., the base form(s)].
-The process for determining a cut score is based on a criterion-related method consistent with current standards of the testing industry.
+The process for determining a cut score is based on a criterion-related method consistent with current standards of the testing industry and NCCA recommendations.
 CBIC has the authority and responsibility to approve all cut scores.

-- 1. The process is coordinated by the Testing Company using a committee consisting of Test Committee and CBIC Directors, excluding the Consumer Director (the Consumer Director cannot be a rater, but may participate as an advisor on issues not requiring content expertise). - 2.
+- The process is coordinated by the Testing Company using a committee consisting of Test Committee and CBIC Directors, excluding the Consumer Director (the Consumer Director cannot be a rater, but may participate as an advisor on issues not requiring content expertise). - 2.
 The new forms of the examination will be rated by a minimum of eight (8) SMEs at a one (1) to two (2) day in-person or virtual Standard Setting Meeting with Testing Company staff.
 Standard Setting Meeting participants cannot have participated in item writing or review for new forms.
-SMEs determine the "minimally competent practitioner" for each examination type and will rate the examination questions and take the examination. - 3.
-A separate cut score is established for the CIC examination and the web-based recertification examination.
+SMEs determine the "minimally competent practitioner" for each examination type, and will rate the examination questions and take the examination. - 3.
+A separate cut score is established for the proctored computer-based examination and the web-based recertification examination.
 The cut score is established based on the expectations of the performance of a "minimally competent practitioner" pertinent for each examination type, as determined by the results of the Standard Setting Meeting.
 The cut score for an examination form is determined by three (3) to five (5) decision makers selected from CBIC leadership in a meeting facilitated by Testing Company staff.

 This Cut Score Decision Call is a two (2) hour web conference in which the CBIC decision makers will conduct a review of the results from the Standard Setting Meeting.

-The standard setting occurs on the forms developed after each job analysis is completed.
-The passing score on subsequent forms is established using equating. - 4.
-Linear equating is completed by the Testing Company to link the difficulty of subsequent forms to the base form(s).
+4. Linear equating is completed by the Testing Company to link the difficulty of subsequent forms to the base form(s).
 Since this process is performed prior to test administration, it is referred to as pre-equating and serves to project future test performance based on previous candidate performance on the test items.
 In general, it is desirable that items are selected such that the pre-equating data establishes that the same raw cut score may be used for different administrations of the same form, representing a consistent amount of knowledge being displayed in order to pass.